Sunilktu/voice-agent-google-meet-scheduler/README.md

     1. Click the "🎙️ Listen" button.

-    2. The button will change to "⏹️ Stop", and the app will indicate it's "Listening...".
+    2. The app will indicate it's "Listening...".

     3. Speak your meeting request into your microphone.